|Table of Contents||Introduction|

 The Sebonac Creek Site is a Shinnecock settlement occupied from the Late Woodland period until the contact period.
 A stone pottery fragment resembling a Thunderbird design was found along with evidence of a large wigwam ( 15 by 20 feet ), accompanied by another smaller wigwam (15 by 10 feet) southeast.
 In the center was a fireplace.
 Also to the east, a burial was discovered, containing one body.

-Today, the Sebonac Creek site is situated directly between the Shinnecock Golf Course and National Golf Links of America in Southampton, New York.
+Today, the Sebonac Creek site is situated on the edge of the National Golf Links of America.

 This motif is seen as part of the Shinnecock religion.
 The Thunderbird is a race of mythic beings who were thought to be the patrons of warriors, the bringers of rain for the crops, and the guardians of mankind against water monsters.